georgeguimaraes/soothsayer/README.md

 #> %{comboned: ..., trend: ..., yearly_seasonality: ..., weekly_seasonality: ...}
 ```

+### Livebook Example

+You can check the `livebook` dir with some examples on how to use Soothsayer.

 ### Customizing the Model

 You can customize various aspects of the model: